Cocurricular activities are an essential part of a child's success in achieving their best

 Chess Club operates on Wednesday morning before school begins.
 Students in Prep to Year 2 meet as a junior section and students from Years 3 - 6 form the senior section.
 The students are supported each week by coaches from Chess Ideas and participate in Interschool chess competitions throughout the year.

 Knitting Club is held in Term 3.
-Students have a great time each Wednesday lunchtime, learning knitting skills from grandparents, parents and staff in the Library.
+Students have a great time each Wednesday lunchtime, learning knitting skills from grandparents, parents and staff in the Resource Centre.

 Art Club runs in Terms 2 and 3 and is very popular.
 Students enjoy spending their free time working on individual and group art projects and many of these are displayed throughout the school and at the Art Show.